 Clubs often have boats you can hire on a ‘pay and play’ basis, as well as discounts on courses for members.
 Best of all, there will always be plenty of people around to help you put your skills to practice.

-Venues across the UK are running #DiscoverSailing sessions this summer, inviting you to come and ‘have a go’ for very little cost or free.
+Every summer more than 100 venues run #DiscoverSailing sessions inviting you to come and ‘have a go’ for very little cost or free.

-You don’t need any previous experience to enjoy a taster session and many venues will welcome all ages.
+You don’t need any previous experience or any special clothing to enjoy a taster session and many venues will welcome all ages.